Joint Frequently Asked Questions (FAQ)

 on Obtaining Social Security Numbers, Expatriation, and Tax Implications

-The Internal Revenue Service (IRS) has provided the following guidance for U.S. citizens abroad preparing for the 2015 tax filing season.
-This IRS guidance is posted on travel.state.gov.
+The Internal Revenue Service (IRS) has provided the following guidance for U.S. citizens abroad preparing for the tax filing season.
+This IRS guidance is posted under Federal Benefits and Obligations on www.travel.state.gov.

 Who Must File?

 U.S. citizens must report their worldwide income on their federal income tax returns.
 Living or earning income outside the United States does not relieve a U.S. citizen of the responsibility for filing tax returns.
 However, U.S. citizens living and/or working abroad may be entitled to various deductions, exclusions, and credits.
 For basic tax information for Americans overseas, please visit the U.S. Citizens and Resident Aliens Abroad page of the Internal Revenue Service.
 For more information on general U.S. tax issues, please consult the IRS web site www.irs.gov.

 Can I Mail My Return and Payment?

 You can mail your tax return and payment using the postal service or approved private delivery services.
 A list of approved delivery services is available on IRS.gov.
 If you mail a return from outside the United States, the date of filing is the postmark date.
 However, if you mail a payment, separately or with your return, your payment is not considered received until the date of actual receipt.

 Can I Electronically File My Return?

 You can prepare and e-file your income tax return, in many cases for free.
 Participating software companies make their products available through the IRS.
 E-File options are listed on IRS.gov.

 Contact the International Taxpayer Service Call Center by phone or fax.
 The International Call Center is open Monday through Friday, from 6:00 a.m. to 11:00 p.m.
 (Eastern Time).